Drones will be taught to search for missing people using neural networks

 The National Technology Initiative (NTI) Foundation reported that the use of neural network technologies on drones doubles the likelihood of finding missing people.
-This was revealed after field exercises conducted as part of the "Archipelago-2025" project.
+This was revealed after field exercises conducted within the framework of the "Archipelago-2025" project.

-According to Yuri Molodykh, Managing Director of the Center for the Development of the Technological Competitions System of the NTI, drones are able to explore large areas much faster than foot patrols.
+According to Yuri Molodykh, Managing Director of the Center for the Development of the System of Technological Competitions of the NTI, drones are capable of exploring large areas much faster than foot groups.

 The exercises took place in the Moscow region.
 They were attended by 17 teams who exchanged experiences in mastering new skills.
 Participants tested the operation of complex sensors that can find archaeological artifacts underground.
 The work showed that neural network technologies can be useful not only in finding people, but also in other areas.